What are Shoe Insoles and Do You Need Them?

 - The main purpose of shoe insoles is to deliver added comfort, support, shock absorption, and pain relief to your feet.

-- Shoe insoles come in a wide range of materials, including gel, foam, leather, and cork.
+- Shoe insoles are made from a variety of materials, including gel, foam, leather, and cork.

 What are Shoe Insoles?

-First things first: what is the insole of a shoe?
+First things first: what’s an insole?
 A shoe’s insole, or footbed, is the layer of a shoe that touches the soles of your feet.
-Sometimes insoles come built into a shoe’s base, but many insoles are removable and provide added support, cushion, and shock-absorption.
+Sometimes insoles come built into a shoe’s base, but many insoles are removable and provide added support, cushion, and shock absorption.

 Today, the majority of insoles that come with shoes (yes, even from expensive brands!) are thin, flimsy, and don’t support the heel and arch in optimal ways—especially for those with foot pain.